 Provide a place for dog owners in the community to form friendships.
 In many cases, these friendships extend beyond the off-leash area and help to build a sense of belonging and connectedness in the larger community.

-Temporary off-leash areas must be physically accessible to all citizens.
-Using the double maintenance gates and then adding ramps for access into the space are some potential solutions to accessibility that could be considered.
+Temporary off-leash areas must be physically accessible to all residents.
+Use of double maintenance gates and ramps for access are some potential solutions to accessibility that should be considered.
+The Dogs Off-Leash program is able to support accessibility even before applications are submitted.
+This could include meeting to conduct site accessibility evaluations, providing sources for purchase of infrastructure or providing educational materials around accessibility.

 The on-site contact person is the main point of contact between the Community League and the City of Edmonton.